xjpvictor/textEditor/README.md

 This is useful to upload the `.zip` file to ephemeral services such as [file.io](https://file.io) and send the resulting link to server for cross-device syncing service without eating up your server's disk space

 Note: [transfer.sh](https://transfer.sh) does not have an `access-control-allow-origin` header set, and sending `POST` requests from browser would be forbidden

+## GITHUB PAGES SUPPORT

+Exported .zip file could be extracted and uploaded to Github pages.
+However, to enable Mathjax support on Github pages, upload the `_config.yml` file and `head-custom.html` in `_includes/`.
+A theme supporting `_includes/head-custom.html` is required.

 ## LICENSE